istio/istio.io/content/en/docs/ambient/usage/verify-mtls-enabled/index.md

 ## Validate mTLS from metrics

-If you have [installed Prometheus](docs/ops/integrations/prometheus/#installation), you can setup port-forwarding by using the following command:
+If you have [installed Prometheus](docs/ops/integrations/prometheus/#installation), you can setup port-forwarding and open the Prometheus UI by using the following command:

 {{< text syntax=bash >}}
 $ istioctl dashboard prometheus